Looking For A Chiropractor In Des Moines?

 Although age is a factor, there are other factors that can cause low back pain, such as injuries, poor posture and illnesses.

-Age: The most common time low back pain occurs is between the ages (30 and 50), and it becomes more frequent with age.
+Age: Low back pain usually starts between 30 and 50 years old.
+As you get older, the likelihood of experiencing back pain increases.
 As osteoporosis causes bone loss, fractures can occur.
 Muscle elasticity and tone also decrease.
-As we age, fluid and flexibility in the intervertebral disks decreases which reduces their ability cushion the vertebrae.
+With age, intervertebral discs lose fluid and flexibility which affects their ability to cushion vertebrae.
 The risk of developing spinal stenosis with age also increases.

-As we get older, bones, discs and ligaments within the spine may naturally become less strong.
+As we age the bones, discs, ligaments and muscles in our spines naturally begin to weaken.
 While this is a normal part of aging, it does not have to cause pain.

 As we age, the discs in our spines become smaller and the space between the vertebrae becomes narrower.
 An osteophyte is a small piece of bone that can form around the vertebrae and facet joint edges.